CliffordAnderson/academic-website/content/home/about.md

 # Biography

 Clifford B. Anderson is Associate University Librarian for Research and Learning at the [Vanderbilt University Library](http://www.library.vanderbilt.edu/).
-He holds a secondary appointment as Professor of [Religious Studies](https://as.vanderbilt.edu/religiousstudies/) in the College of Arts & Science at Vanderbilt University and is also affiliated faculty in the [Comparative Media Analysis and Practice](https://as.vanderbilt.edu/cmap/) Joint-Ph.D. program
+He holds a secondary appointment as Professor of [Religious Studies](https://as.vanderbilt.edu/religiousstudies/) in the College of Arts & Science at Vanderbilt University and is also affiliated faculty in the [Comparative Media Analysis and Practice](https://as.vanderbilt.edu/cmap/) Joint-Ph.D. program.